-The financial year ending 31 March 2013 was the second year of the Government's 2010 Spending Review.
-The Commissioner faced a reduction in revenue grant funding of 6.7% for 2012/13.
-A Programme of Change was initiated by the Chief Constable in 2011/12 in response to the economic challenges to ensure that the high quality service expected of the organisation continued to be provided.
+The financial year ending 31 March 2014 was the third year of the Government's 2010 Spending Review.
+The Commissioner faced a reduction in revenue grant funding of 1.6% for 2013/14, which followed the reduction of 6.7% that took place in 2012/13.
+These reductions have been actively managed as part of the Programme of Change that the Chief Constable initiated in 2011/12.